nuodb/nuodb-helm-charts/stable/README.md

 # Getting Started with Helm

-This section will walk you through getting the Helm client installed in your environment.
-If using Red Hat OpenShift, this page assumes that you already have the OpenShift `oc` client program installed locally and that you are logged into your OpenShift instance.
+This section provides instructions to install the Helm client in your environment.
+If using Red Hat OpenShift, confirm the OpenShift `oc` client program is installed locally and that you are logged into your OpenShift instance.

 There are sub-charts in subdirectories included in this distribution.
-Instructions provided on this page are for initial configuration of Helm and Tiller, in some cases, required security settings.
+Instructions provided on this page are for initial configuration of Helm (and Tiller if using Helm 2).
+In some cases, required security settings are documented.
 Sub-charts pages include instructions for deploying each required NuoDB component.

 ## Software Version Prerequisites